mmbman/Katagiri/1984-03-24-Mindfulness-Talk-4.md

 > Studying in such a manner, in the time of demons-becoming-buddhas we subdue demons and make buddha with demons.
 In the time of buddhas-becoming-buddhas we are mindful of buddhas and make buddhas with buddhas.
 In the time of people-becoming-buddhas, we bring harmony to people and make buddhas with people.
 We should study the truth that there is the approach to buddhas where we are taking advantage of.

-(*Transcriber’s Note*: Katagiri Roshi emphasizes above that *demons-becoming-buddha* is one word, as is *buddhas-becoming-buddhas*, and presumably also *people-becoming-buddhas*.)
+(*Transcriber’s Note:* Katagiri Roshi emphasizes above that *demons-becoming-buddha* is one word, as is *buddhas-becoming-buddhas*, and presumably also *people-becoming-buddhas*.)

 #### 2:16